RonenNess/GeonBit.UI/README.md

 GeonBit.UI is built to work with mouse / touch screens.
 It is currently not designed for keyboard-only / joystick input (e.g. it doesn't support tab navigating etc.)

+Note: supporting touch input requires some implementation from your side.
+More about this in 'Input Providers'.

 ## Git structure

 ![repo folders](assets/img/geonbit_folders.png "repo folders")